Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 == Interactive Reasoning

 Before we write code, let's build intuition by playing a game.
-I have two hidden packets, $A$ and $B$.
+I have two hidden program states, $A$ and $B$.
-I won't tell you their full headers, but I will tell you their *properties*.
+I won't tell you their full memory, but I will tell you their *properties*.

 *Round 1:*
 - Fact: $A$ is a TCP packet.